koliseoapi/help/content/events/discounts.md

 - **Percentage**: For `Percentage` discounts, the percentage to be discounted (as a number between 0 and 100).
 - **Start** and **End**: The dates of the discount.
 If specified, the discount will be available only during this period.
 If not specified, the discount will be available until the organizer closes it.
 - **Expires**: The date when this discount will no longer be available.
 Leave empty if this discount does not expire.
 - **Ticket Classes**: The ticket classes that this discount can be applied to.
-By default, discounts can be applie dto all ticket classes.
+By default, this value is set to all ticket classes.

 ## Using a discount code